edit page / share feedback / contact

 ⚠️ this is a work in progress⚠️

-BatLit can be searched and discovered through Zenodo at https://zenodo.org/communities/batlit.
-Zenodo offers powerful search features through a point-and-click web interface.
+One way BatLit can be searched and discovered is through Zenodo at https://zenodo.org/communities/batlit.
+Zenodo offers search features through a point-and-click web interface, as well as a Web Application Programming Interface (Web API, https://developers.zenodo.org).

 BatLit is managed in Zotero.
 Each Zotero record has a group id and an item id.
 These ids uniquely identify a record.
 These ids are combined to create a life science identifier for each Zotero literature record with the following syntax: